mozilla/zippy/docs/developer.rst

     **Request**

+    :param uuid:
+        A unique ID for the product.

     :param external_id:
         An external identifier for the product.
         This must be unique per seller but doesn't need to be unique